tus/tus-resumable-upload-protocol/protocol.md

 ##### DELETE

-When receiving a `DELETE` request for an existing upload the Server SHOULD free associated resources and MUST return the 2xx response confirming that the upload was terminated.
+When receiving a `DELETE` request for an existing upload the Server SHOULD free associated resources and MUST respond with the `204 No Content` status confirming that the upload was terminated.
 For all future requests to this URL the Server SHOULD respond with the `404 Not Found` or `410 Gone` status.

 #### Example

 **Request:**